allied-arts-foundation/aaf-site/content/news/updated-website.md

 +++
 title = "AAF Launches New Website" date = 2022-08-31
-description = "Allied Arts Foundation Launched a new version of this site with a cleaner design and imporved performance."
+description = "Allied Arts Foundation Launched a new version of this site with a cleaner design and improved performance."

 [extra]
 [extra.featured_image]